Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 - Pull a list of past buyers and sellers plus your strongest advocates.

-- Send one personal style letter each quarter with a clear signature and direct contact info.
+- Send one personal-style letter each quarter with a clear signature and direct contact information.

-- Share one short story that proves your process works and includes a light market stat.
+- Share one short story that proves your process works and includes a useful local market note.

-- Ask one direct question that invites a reply such as who they know that might move.
+- Ask one direct question that invites a reply, referral, or simple conversation.

 Execution notes

-- Use a real return address and wet ink style signature so this feels like true correspondence.
+- Use a real return address and a personal signature style so this feels like true correspondence.

-- Log replies and referrals in your CRM so you can see which clients justify more personal touches.
+- Log replies and referrals in your CRM so you can see which relationships justify more personal touches.

 Mailing rhythm

-- Identify one or two luxury or high equity segments that move the needle for your income.
+- Identify one or two luxury, high-equity, relocation, or downsizing segments that can move the needle for your income.

-- Create a brochure that highlights process, proof, and clear positioning for that segment.
+- Create a brochure that highlights process, proof, local expertise, and clear positioning for that segment.

-- Mail it once per year or as a short burst around a key season to tightly selected homes.
+- Mail it once per year or as a short seasonal burst to tightly selected homes.

-- Follow with a short thank you postcard that points back to the same offer.
+- Follow with a short thank-you postcard or letter that points back to the same offer.

 Execution notes

-- Print quality now matters, so confirm color, paper weight, and layout before a full run.
+- Print quality matters more here, so confirm color, paper weight, and layout before a full run.

-- Host the same story on a dedicated page and boost it with Retargeting & Contextual Ads.
+- Host the same story on a dedicated page and support it with Retargeting & Contextual Ads.

-- Use a separate phone number or extension so calls from this segment are easy to track.
+- Use a separate phone number, extension, or form path so calls from this segment are easy to track.

-- Review results with your coach and adjust the list before any repeat run or expansion.
+- Review results before any repeat run or expansion.

 Creative And Messaging That Fit Each Format